The logo evolution

 The Food Fight

-With a new visual identity in place, and heading the 2016 Food Fight, the NorthStar Church Network needed my help with their branded presence at the event and to get involved with the Food Fight marketing team.
-So I designed a creative trade show booth - headlining their new logo and mission statement - and created collateral pieces for the Food Fight.
-The trade show booth was limited by budget constraints and the Food Fight ads were bound by previously established brand guidelines.
+With a new visual identity in place, and heading to the 2016 Food Fight, the NorthStar Church Network needed my help with their branded presence at the event.
+So I created a design for their chosen trade show booth, and highlighted their new logo and mission statement.
+A 'Thank You' postcard was designed to tie the event together - beginning to end.